 In the Supercar Lites final there was drama before the start when front row starter Martin Jonsson was unable to make the start following mechanical issues.
 Hallman then won the start and was off for a lights-to-flag victory and finished the final ahead of Mats Oskarsson and Grégory Fosse.
 Therefore also the Supercar Lites podium was holding three different nationalities with a Finn – Hallman, a Swede – Oskarsson and a Frenchman – Fosse.

 The NEZ Open 2WD final was won by Simon Tiger (BMW E30 Coupé) scoring his second win in his 2021 campaign after he drove already to victory yesterday.
-Today he was holding off Kenneth Konge (BMW E36 Coupé) and Matthias Jansson (Volvo S40 Mk1) in the final.
+Today he was holding off Kenneth Konge (BMW E36 Coupé) and Mathias Jansson (Volvo S40 Mk1) in the final.

 During the two-day event at Nysum also new the FIA RX2e car was demo driven.
 The car will be used in the inaugural FIA RX2e Championship that will be organised alongside the 2021 FIA World Rallycross Championship.
 The all-electric car developed in a joint project of Spain’s QEV Technologies and Sweden’s Olsbergs/MSE of Andréas Eriksson forms the basis for RX2e championship.
 It is built around a spaceframe chassis and incorporating two independent powertrains alongside a 30kWh battery, with the motors generating 250kW (335bhp) of power and up to 510Nm torque.